‘Rogue One’ Opening Crawl Does Exist, Confirms Writer And Director

 One of the most furiously debated aspects of Rogue One was its lack of an opening crawl.
-Star Wars purists believe that every film from the franchise should begin with this feature, while the team behind Rogue One argue that since the film was born out of the opening crawl for A New Hope it would be peculiar if it did.
+Star Wars purists believe that every film from the franchise should begin with this feature, while the team behind Rogue One argue that since the film was born out of the opening crawl for A New Hope, it would be peculiar if it did.

 Ultimately, Rogue One: A Star Wars Story decided not to include an opening crawl.
-But it has now been revealed that an opening crawl for Rogue One was actually written by Gary Whitta, however he and director Gareth Edwards differ in their beliefs that it actually ever made it into a draft for the film.
+But it has now been revealed that an opening crawl for Rogue One was actually written by Gary Whitta.
+However, he and director Gareth Edwards differ in their beliefs that it actually ever made it into a draft for the film.

 Gareth Edwards made this revelation regarding Rogue One: A Star Wars Story’s opening crawl during a recent Reddit question and answer session.
 After being asked just how close the film came to including an opening crawl Gareth Edwards insisted that Gary Whitta actually had one in his first draft for the film.